Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 }
 ```

 `ModalLink` is a view that contains the `.sheet` modifier, so we can use it as a view instead of as a modifier.
-Now that we have something like `NavigationLink` but fo modal presentations, let's see how to use it.
+Now that we have something like `NavigationLink` but for modal presentations, let's see how to use it.

 Let's go to `NavigationDetailCoordinator`, and change the implementation of `start()` to show the view as a modal, instead of a push on the navigation stack, like this: